top of page

 Brass Work

 Recently I decided to create some earrings using brass.
 I went with brass because it gives the appearance of yellow gold metal.
 I was shooting for an over the top design when I created these earrings.
 I wanted something that looked a little dangerous and cutting edge (no pun intended).
 The earrings were created from sheets of jeweler’s brass.
 I drew the forms I wanted, then pierced them out with my jeweler’s saw and soldered the pieces together.
-I went with a tumbled matte finish on the brass because I think it highlights the shape and gives it a more expensive looking finish than a shiny texture would have.
+I went with a tumbled matte finish on the brass because I think it highlights the shape and gives it a more refined finish than a shiny texture does.

-SUAREZ SILVER JEWELRY © 2025
+SUAREZ SILVER JEWELRY © 2026

 LINDA SUAREZ GRANDSTAFF